10 Ways Your Body Is Telling You You’re Running Low on Key Vitamins

 If your part is looking unexpectedly silver lately, check your copper intake.
 “Copper plays a role in melanin production, which is what gives hair its color,” says Olivia Wagner, MS, RDN, LDN, of Aligned Modern Health, a group of functional wellness centers in Chicago.
 Consider getting your copper levels tested if your hair is going gray quickly or surprisingly early (like in your 20s without a family history).
 Canned clams, oysters, and mushrooms are all go-to sources.
-Check out these other sneaky reasons why your hair is going gray.
+These are the vitamins you need to take at every age.

 Cracks and sores in your mouthTatiana Ayazo/Rd.com, shutterstock

 If your body needs more B12, you may notice that you’re getting ulcer-like lesions in your mouth or cracks on the sides.
 “I see people come in with this who have a B12 deficiency,” says Wagner.
 To correct that, she’ll look into a possible supplement, as well as advise adding more B12 sources into the diet.
 Get more poultry, (lean) red meat, and eggs.
 If you’re vegetarian, it’s a bit more of a challenge, but it’s doable with fortified foods, like non-dairy milk, cereal, and nutritional yeast.
 Here are more nutrients you could be missing if you’re vegetarian or vegan.